elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophobe.

 - {: .pr} Bastards!
 Death to the thieves!
-(Animals without soul, only the whip lends them a semblance of conscience, sometimes.)
+(Animals with no souls to save.
+Only way to get anything resembling a conscience is to whip them from time to time.)
 Robbers!
 Thieves!
 Arms in hand, I claim my property, my flock, my legitimate possession, my slaves!

 *(Noise of musketry; the Negroes fire; The Negrophobe falls, and is immediately replaced by "The Negrophile.")*

 - {:.sp} The Negrophile *(gesturing to the void.)*

 - {: .pr} Ha! my friends, my dear friends!
-And the gospel said that whoever hates his brother will live in darkness.
-O my friends who live in the dark, in the darkness of your skin, in the darkness of your hearts, I want to bring down, milk, a ray of light ... of love.
+And the gospel said that he who hates his brother will live in darkness.
+Oh, my friends who live in the dark, in the darkness of your skin, in the darkness of your hearts, I want to bring down milk, a ray of light ... of love.
 And I will not stop calling you "my friends," my friends, my brothers.

 - {:.sp} The Echo.